lennon-knight/cpp-ray-tracer/README.md

 Changing these values and re-running is the fastest way to experiment with the renderer's behavior.

+## Tuning the performance

+- **Multithreading**:This is my first addition to the project outside of the scope of the textbook.
+Ray tracing is notoriously slow and compute heavy; to chip away at this downside of ray tracing, I have multithreaded the main loop where each ray is "traced".
+I did this mainly with the execution policy library to automatically handle this repetitive compute heavy loop.
+This is both faster and cleaner than manually managing threads using the the thread library.
+I also use other quality-of-life cstd libraries to make thread distribution simpler.

 ## What's next

 The book continues into Chapter 5 (arbitrary camera positioning and rotation, transparency, anti-aliasing) which I plan to work through next.
 Beyond the book, I'm interested in: